 You may need to be on a full liquid diet right before a medical test or procedure, or before certain kinds of surgery.
 It is important to follow the diet exactly to avoid problems with your procedure or surgery or your test results.

 You also may need to be on a full liquid diet for a little while after you have had surgery on your stomach or intestine.
 You may also need to be on this diet if you are having trouble swallowing or chewing.
-Sometimes the full liquid diet is a step between a clear liquid diet back to your regular diet.
+If you are prescribed this diet for dysphagia (swallowing problems), your speech pathologist will give you more specific guidelines.
+Sometimes the full liquid diet is a step between a clear liquid diet to your regular diet.

 You can eat or drink only things that are liquid.
 You may have these foods and drinks: